 The specification was notably alike to US Patent No. ‘789 dated 26/03/1985 for “Reliable low-cost lightweight CS pumped Nd: Yag laser with an option at Q-switching”.
 The claims were analogous to US Patent No. 4467172 and Japanese Patent No. 141679.

 The petitioner also relied on the publication by Excel Control Laser Inc. in 1992 which described both the machine and process

 The counsel for the applicant argued that the word “improved” in the patent claimed is vague and is not clear.
 It is ambiguous in nature and therefore more clarity should be there.

 The petitioner further argued that it is just a collection of known integers.

 They further contended that patent has been obtained by suppression of information and there is no inventive step.

-IPAB also consider the opinion of Mr. Utpal Nandi, another expert and a qualified Engineer from the Raja Ramanna Center for Advanced Technology for about 30 years.
-In his opinion, the patentee has not disclosed the appropriate facts related to prior art in Patent Office.
-Furthermore laser marker which was developed from components available in the market in 1995 at the Raja Ramanna Center.
-In his view there is no novelty or innovativeness in the said invention and if the patentee claims that the machine is improved one, he should show where the improvement lies.
+IPAB also considers the opinion of Mr. Utpal Nandi, another expert and a qualified Engineer from the Raja Ramanna Center for Advanced Technology for about 30 years.
+In his opinion, the patentee has not disclosed the appropriate facts related to the prior art in the Patent Office.
+Furthermore, the laser marker was developed from components available in the market in 1995 at the Raja Ramanna Center.
+In his view, there is no novelty or innovativeness in the said invention and if the patentee claims that the machine is improved one, he should show where the improvement lies.